ruizb/glossary-typescript/README.md

 Here, `A` is `never`, because the [string literals](#literal-type) `'a'` and `'b'` have nothing in common.

 For `B`, its type results in `{ name: never, age: number, adult: boolean }` because `string` and `number` have nothing in common.
-As one of its properties type is `never`, there's no way to create a value which type is `B`, because no value can be assigned to the `never` type.
+As one of its properties type is `never`, there's no way to create a value whose type is `B`, because no value can be assigned to the `never` type.

 ### Intrinsic type

-An intrinsic type is a type which implementation is provided by the TypeScript compiler.
+An intrinsic type is a type whose implementation is provided by the TypeScript compiler.
 It's a type that cannot be expressed by any feature provided by the type system of the language.

 It was first introduced [in this PR](https://github.com/microsoft/TypeScript/pull/40580) by a TypeScript maintainer for the v4.1 release.
 This PR adds 4 intrinsic string types to TypeScript: